nergalex/f5-aks-kic-lab/source/class3/module2/module2.rst

 - Step 3: copy and paste the manifest below into a new file named cafe.yaml.

 That manifest will be used to deploy the application into the cluster.
-The application cafe is composed of 2 micro services: cofee and tea.
+The application cafe is composed of 2 micro services: coffee and tea.

 .. code-block:: yaml